-Prices start below $100,000, but please verify this with a Realtor as prices may change.
+Prices start in the mid-$100,000s, but please verify this with a Realtor as prices may change.

 Amenities include a clubhouse (The Forest Club), two swimming pools, tennis courts, shuffleboard courts, a spa, a library, a laundry facility, a post office, RV parking and a winding walking path.
 Residents are a friendly bunch and enjoy a bounty of social events and planned activities, include pancake breakfasts, bingo, crafts, game nights, trips and many more.